Links & More

 Info about puzzles, brainteasers, mazes and educational toys

-Official website of SmartGames
+Official SmartGames websites:

 If you lost a puzzle piece or have any other question related to customer support, don’t contact me but use this form on the official website.

-Official UK website: smarttoysandgames.co.uk
+UK webshop: smarttoysandgames.co.uk

 Always a good starting point: